ThomasObenaus/writing/2018-12/COS Setup/README.md

 }
 ```

-The field `name` denotes the data-center of the ping-service instance that was hit first by the request (hop number one).
+The field `name` denotes the data center of the ping-service instance that was hit first by the request (hop number one).
 In the `message` field you can see how the request propagates through the deployed instances of the service.
 From the private-services, to public-services, to content-connector, ..., to finally stop after 10 hops with the PONG message.

 This test nicely shows that the service-discovery over consul and the request routing using fabio works as intended.

 ## Summary and Outlook

 In this post I showed how to set up a Container Orchestration System as described at [How a Container Orchestration System could look like](https://link.medium.com/cRyTWm2N2S).
 I started with explaining the installation of the basic setup.
-Followed by building up the COS on an empty AWS account, using the terraform code available at https://github.com/MatthiasScholz/cos and deploying Fabio.
-And finally to test the system a first simple service was rolled out.
+Followed by building up the COS on an empty AWS account, using the terraform code available at https://github.com/MatthiasScholz/cos and deploying fabio.
+Finally to use the system, a first sample service was rolled out and tested.

 Making use of https://github.com/MatthiasScholz/cos you can easily try it on your own.
 Deploy the root-example, run your services, extend the COS by adding monitoring and logging, etc. Furthermore you can use the COS terraform module and integrate it directly into your infrastructure.